opencontainers/image-spec/image-layout.md

 - `blobs` directory
     - Contains content-addressable blobs
-    - A blob has no schema and should be considered opaque
+    - A blob has no schema and SHOULD be considered opaque
     - Directory MUST exist and MAY be empty
     - See [blobs](#blobs) section
 - `oci-layout` file